 The first thing to keep in mind is to always wear protection when dealing with resin.

 We can’t emphasize this enough!
-Protective gear is essential when working with resin.
+Protective gear is essential when working with resin ven if it is a small DIY resin art.
 If you do not have the proper protective gear, do not work with resin until you acquire it.

 While some resin products are labeled non-toxic, most hardeners still contain chemical components that can cause irritation if inhaled.
 Additionally, resin is extremely difficult to get off the skin or out of hair; it acts exactly like superglue on those porous surfaces and sometimes requires a hospital visit to remove.